 Here are some sites about autism:

 WordWorld T-Shirts are available with the characters from this popular educational children’s TV program.
 If you are interested in entering a giveaway contest to win one of your choice, then head over to Healthy Home Blog to enter.

-In my opinion as an educator, I think Word World is one of the very best children’s educational programming available.
-The literacy lessons presented in the WordWorld television series are extended in the eBooks.
-Kids can either read these eBooks on their own, have someone read to them, or have the stories read to them by the eBook narrator.
+In my opinion as an educator, I think Word World is one of the best children’s educational programming available.
+The literacy lessons presented in the WordWorld television series are extended in these books.
+Kids can either read them on their own, have someone read to them, or have the stories read to them by the narrator.
 A Guide providing strategies is also available to maximize learning.

 - A Smile for Crocodile

 WordWorld has three new WordWorld mobile applications for Samsung’s new bada platform.
 They are available in most international countries, however, not in the United States.
 Hopefully, these apps will extend literacy lessons which are seen on the WordWorld television series by using children-friendly media.
 These are the new apps available: